 Fisheries assistance

-2025 South-east Marine Park Network Fishing Business Assistance Program
+Now open: 2025 South-east Marine Parks Network Fishing Business Assistance Grants

-The 2025 South-east Fishing Business Assistance Program (the 2025 Program) will assist eligible commercial fishers transition to new management arrangements established by the 2025-35 South-east Marine Parks Network Management Plan (the Plan).
+SEFBA is assisting eligible commercial fishers transition to new management arrangements established by the 2025-35 South-east Marine Parks Network Management Plan.

-The Australian Government recognises that some Tasmanian, South Australian and Commonwealth commercial fishers are directly impacted by changes to zoning in the South-east Marine Parks Network.
-Impacted commercial fishers will be eligible for assistance if they have statutory catch records in areas of the South-east Marine Parks Network they are no longer allowed to fish and have also experienced a net loss of fishing area.
+The Program recognises that some Tasmanian, South Australian and Commonwealth commercial fishers are directly impacted by changes to zoning in the South-east Marine Parks Network.
+Impacted commercial fishers are eligible for assistance if they have statutory catch records in areas of the South-east Marine Parks Network they are no longer allowed to fish and have also experienced a net loss of fishing area.

-The 2025 Program will be based on the 2019 Fishing Business Assistance Program (the 2019 Program), which was consulted on extensively with industry and delivered $9.47 million in assistance to eligible fishers who were impacted by new marine park management arrangements in 2018.
-Information on the 2019 Program, including consultation undertaken with the commercial fishing industry, is available below.
+The 2025 Program continues the approach established by the 2019 Fishing Business Assistance Program (the 2019 Program), which was consulted on with industry and delivered $9.47 million in assistance to eligible fishers who were impacted by new marine park management arrangements in 2018.

 2019 Fishing Business Assistance Program